mialkin/docs/csharp/concurrency/threadlocal-asynclocal.md

 The `AsyncLocal<T>` class also provides optional notifications when the value associated with the current thread changes, either because it was explicitly changed by setting the `Value` property, or implicitly changed when the thread encountered an await or other context transition.

-### Example

-By definition, `AsyncLocal<T>` represents ambient data that is local to a given asynchronous control flow, such as an asynchronous method.
-However, this contextual data flows down the asynchronous call stack, not the opposite:
+Ambient data, represented by `AsyncLocal<T>`, flows down the asynchronous call stack, not the opposite:

 ```csharp
 AsyncLocal<string> context = new();